Accident victims who sustain spinal injuries in Las Vegas may be eligible to file a Nevada negligence lawsuit and receive compensation for all their:

 - quadriplegia (if the spinal column is severed above the arms)

 Southern Nevada has several medical providers specializing in treating back injuries and pain.
-Depending on the nature of the injury, accident victims may be able to benefit from the following interventional therapies:
+Depending on the nature of the injury, you may be able to benefit from any of the following ten interventional therapies:

 - trigger point injections: corticosteroids